flatt-security/shisho/docs/content/learn-shisho/04-rewrite-option.md

 ## Overview

 _A rewrite option(s)_ defines how the matched parts of code should be transformed.
-You can utilize a single rewrite option with `rewrite` **OR** multiple rewrite options with `rewrite_options`.
+You can utilize a single rewrite option with `rewrite` block in a rule **OR** multiple rewrite options with `rewrite_options` block.
 For example, if you need to show some options to transform the parts depending on external factors such as the user's environment or preference etc., `rewrite_options` is useful.

 > 📝 Tips: You can't use both `rewrite` and `rewrite_options`.
 You need to choose either one.